Bryum dichotomum

 Bryum dichotomum is a very common species of disturbed ground that is tolerant of eutrophication and sometimes thrives on it.
 It is frequent beside paths, tracks, roads and in arable fields.
 When bulbils are present identification is usually straightforward, but it is not uncommon to come across plants with no bulbils which can be perplexing due to variability of this species.
 Some may be impossible to name with certainty.

-There is a most curious form with clusters of stipitate (stalked) gemmae in the lower leaf axils, which change colour as they mature.
+There is a most curious form with clusters of stipitate (stalked) structures in the lower leaf axils, which change colour as they mature.
 Originally found in Cornwall, then in the Netherlands, it has now also been found on the Isle of Wight.
+It was originally thought but these were gemmae, but work by George Greiff w

 Molecular taxonomy is likely to shed more light on this species complex with the strong possibility of cryptic species being present.